The Persuaders!: Premise

 A pair of globetrotting millionaire playboys, the men are brought together by retired Judge Fulton (Laurence Naismith) in the French Riviera.
 They instantly dislike each other and destroy a hotel bar during a fist-fight.
 They are arrested and delivered to Fulton, who offers them the choice of spending 90 days in jail or helping him to right errors of impunity.
 Grudgingly, Wilde and Sinclair agree to help Fulton to solve a case.
 He then releases them from any threat of jail.

 The men develop a sparing affection for each other and soon stumble into more adventures, sometimes by chance, sometimes on commission from Judge Fulton.
 Although the Judge recurs in the series, he has no formal relationship with his two agents.
 Eleven episodes depict his finding a way to convince Wilde and Sinclair to act on his behalf.
 For instance, in "Angie, Angie" he easily convinces one of the pair.
 In "The Man in the Middle" he endangers his agents so that they must act on his behalf.
 When they are short of cash he lures them with money.
 In "Powerswitch" he manipulates events from the shadows, and Sinclair and Wilde do not know that he is involved.

 Some episodes rely on Danny being mistaken for other people, usually by some bizarre coincidence.
 In "Element of Risk", he is mistaken for a criminal mastermind named Lomax, played by Shane Rimmer.
 In "Anyone Can Play", he is mistaken at a Brighton casino for a Russian spy paymaster.

-In episode 12, "That's Me Over There", it appears that Sinclair has had a longstanding interest in crime-fighting, as he has had a dedicated telephone line installed for an informer on a master criminal.